kemallette/RichEditText/README.md

-This is a custom EditText library project which adds text formatting, validations and dynamic text formatting.
+This is a custom EditText library project which adds text formatting, validations and dynamic text formatting

+This library supports SDK version 8 (Froyo-2.2) and up.

 ### Text formatting
 * bold
 * italic